danswer-ai/danswer/CONTRIBUTING.md

 source .venv/bin/activate
 ```

---> Note that this virtual environment MUST NOT be set up WITHIN the danswer
+--> Note that this virtual environment MUST NOT be set up WITHIN the spectra
 directory

 _For Windows, activate the virtual environment using Command Prompt:_